 The Pharmacy Technician Certificate is a one semester program that can be completed entirely on the NCMC campus.
-Four of the courses are taken online and the internship hours will be completed at a facility to complete your competencies.
-The Pharmacy Technician Certificate is comprised of five courses and they are only offered during the Spring semester of odd years.
+The four core pharmacy courses are online/hybrid with the Internship courses allowing you to take what you have learned in the program and applying your skills at a facility.
+The Pharmacy Technician Certificate is comprised of five courses and they are only available during the Spring semester of odd years.

 What is a Pharmacy Technician